WELCOME TO THE WEBSITE OF

-In 2009 I created a blog: www.dovemuse.ca where I post reviews of the varied and interesting books I am reading.
-Sometimes I post commentaries from other reviewers with my comments at the end of the post.
-Also, I describe our travels, interpret topics of interest to me and even include video clips.
+In 2009, Maria created a blog: www.dovemuse.ca where she posts reviews of the varied and interesting books she is reading.
+Sometimes she posts commentaries from other reviewers with her comments at the end of the post.
+Also, she describes her travels, interprets topics of interest to her and even includes video clips.

-My love for reading and composing reviews took me to the next step of writing my first novel.
+Her love for reading and composing reviews took her to the next step of writing her first novel.
 After learning the craft of writing fiction and years of researching, writing and re-writing the celebratory outcome is Beneath the African Sun, a historical fiction.

 When Sabby Mendes leaves Portuguese Goa aboard the dhow Monsoon Wind bound for British East Africa in 1916, he has one dream—to find work as a tailor in the relatively new capital of Nairobi.
 Sabby is a young man, still a teenager, but he is determined to build a life for himself, and he knows that the opportunities in the British Protectorate are better than those facing him at home.